JuliaRegistries/Registrator.jl/README.md

 #### How to use

-1) Using a Pull Request:

-Create a pull request on the package repo with your project file changes.
-Add `` @JuliaRegistrator `register()` `` as the content body of the pull request if you are a collaboarator on the package repository.
-If you are not a collaborator ask someone who is to comment `` @JuliaRegistrator `register()` `` on the Pull Request.
-This will make Registrator add a pull request to General by looking at your pull request branch.

-2) Using an issue:
+First, install the app on your package(s) as mentioned above.

+Whether you want to register a new package or update the version of a package that you have already registered earlier the procedure is the same.

+Note that you need to be a collaborator on the package repo that you want to register in order to trigger registrator.
+If you are the owner of the repo then you count as a collaborator.

+If you are not a collaborator then you can ask someone who is a collaborator to invite you.
+If that isn't possible then:

+1) You can open an issue on the package repo you wish to register and ask a collaborator to trigger registrator

+2) You can comment on a commit on the package repo that you wish to register asking a collaborator to trigger registrator.

+If you are a collaborator you can trigger registrator using these two methods:

-Raise an issue in the package you wish to register.
-Add `` @JuliaRegistrator `register()` `` somewhere in the content of the issue if you are a collaborator to trigger Registrator.
-If you are not a collaborator ask someone who is to comment `` @JuliaRegistrator `register()` `` on the issue.
-This will make Registrator add a pull request to General with the appropriate changes.
+1) Open an issue on the package repo you wish to register.
+Add `` @JuliaRegistrator `register()` `` as a comment on the issue to trigger registrator.
+If registrator reports an error with your Project.toml, you can fix the error and re-trigger registrator by commenting `` @JuliaRegistrator `register()` `` again.

+2) Click on a commit that you wish to register.
+In the comment section below say `` @JuliaRegistrator `register()` ``.

 Registrator will look for the project file in the master branch by default.
-To use a custom branch comment with `` @JuliaRegistrator `register(name-of-your-branch)` ``.
+To use a custom branch comment with `` @JuliaRegistrator `register(branch=name-of-your-branch)` ``.

-3) Using a commit comment:

-On GitHub click on a commit that you wish to register.
-In the comment section below say `` @JuliaRegistrator `register()` ``.
-Note that you must be a collaborator in order to do this.

 #### Approving pull requests on the registry

-This step has to be performed by the maintainer of the registry, for public packages the maintainer of the [General](https://github.com/JuliaRegistries/General) registry.
-Comment with `` @JuliaRegistrator `approved()` `` on a pull request on the registry to approve it.
-This will make Registrator to merge the pull request on the package (if any) and create a new tag and release.
-The approved PR will also be merged after that.

-#### Permissions and subscribed events for the app

-You will need read-only permission for: Repository contents, Repository Metadata

-You will need read & write permission for: Issues, Pull Requests, Commit Statuses

-You will need to subscribe to the following events: Issue comment and commit comment

-#### How to run

-See the `image` directory on how to build the docker image.

-#### For private packages and registries

-* Same [install](https://github.com/apps/registratortest/installations/new) step as above.
-* Add @JuliaRegistrator as a collaborator to your private Registry
+Currently you will have to wait for a registry maintainer to merge your pull request on the registry.
+Soon we will have a CI system which will check and auto-merge the registration PR without human intervention.

+#### Note on git tags and GitHub releases

+The julia package system does not rely on git tags and GitHub releases.
+It is therefore left out of the registration process.
+Once the registration process is done you can optionally create the tag and release.
+Registrator will generate a `git tag` command for you in its reply.